Assembling A 3D Printer

 For this kit, a small adjuster tab did not fit into it's designated slot.
 It turns out the plastic used to make the tab was just ever so slightly thicker than it was supposed to be.
 After a review of the instructions and an e-mail to the company, we found out that yes, that's where it was supposed to go.
 A few minutes with a file to widen out the hole, and we were good to go.

-If you are not comfortable dealing with wires and small parts and the occasional question (how do I do that?), then maybe kit building is not for you.
-Many kit manufacturers also provide pre-assembled units or can direct you to a build service.
+While you can still purchase, or create your own, 3D printer kit, most printers now come pre-assembled and ready-to-print.
+If you are not comfortable dealing with wires and small parts and the occasional question (how do I do that?), kit building is not for you.